adrianlarion/its-alive/README.md

 # its-alive
-Uses `host` command  to check if a subdomain/domain it's alive (by performing DNS lookups).
+* Uses `host` command  to check if a subdomain/domain it's alive (by performing DNS lookups).
-Saves the live domains/subdomains in a file.
+* Saves the live domains/subdomains in a file.
+* shows report of how many are alive and  dead (including percentages)

 ### Install
 * go to your apps dir (or where you want this installed). eg: `cd ~/apps`